splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

 snmp-splunk-connect-for-snmp-worker-trap-5474db6fc6-mjtpv     4m           259Mi
 ```

 Here you can see how much CPU and Memory is being used by the pods.
-If the CPU is close to 500m (which is the limit for one pod by default),
+If the CPU is close to 500m, which is the limit for one pod by default,
-you should enable autoscaling/increase maxReplicas or increase replicaCount with autoscaling off.
+enable autoscaling/increase maxReplicas or increase replicaCount with autoscaling off.

-Here you can read about Horizontal Autoscaling and how to adjust maximum replica value to the resources you have: [Horizontal Autoscaling.](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
+See [Horizontal Autoscaling.](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to adjust the maximum replica value to the resources you have.

 ### Reverse DNS lookup in trap worker

-If you want to see the hostname instead of IP address of the incoming traps in Splunk, you can enable reverse dns lookup
+If you want to see the hostname instead of the IP address of the incoming traps in Splunk, you can enable reverse dns lookup
 for the incoming traps using the following configuration:

 ```yaml